-You can provide feedback in person with staff at the hospital, by telephone (08) 86719020, in writing to The Consumer Feedback Coordinator, 71 Hospital Road, Port Augusta 5700, via email:

-Health.FUNOCEOCorrespondence@sa.gov.au or online by scanning the QR code
+You can provide feedback in person with staff at the hospital, by telephone (80) 8668 7583, in writing to The Consumer Feedback Coordinator, 71 Hospital Road, Port Augusta 5700, via email: Health.FUNOCEOCorrespondence@sa.gov.au or online by scanning the QR code

 You can also find out how to provide feedback via the FUNLHN Facebook Page.

-Local Health Network Consumer Feedback forms are available at the Nurses Station, reception desk and next to consumer feedback boxes located throughout the hospital.
+Local Health Network Consumer Feedback forms are available next to consumer feedback boxes located throughout the hospital.